apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_route.md

         servicePort: 80
 ```

-The `nginxVars` allows user to configure match conditions with arbitrary predicates in HTTP, such as queries, HTTP headers and etc.
+The `exprs` allows user to configure match conditions with arbitrary predicates in HTTP, such as queries, HTTP headers, Cookie.
 It's composed by several expressions, which in turn composed by subject, operator and value/set.

 ```yaml